frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Code Fragment 11 - C++, C-Style Array, Memoization and Tabulation Functions*{: class="legend"}

 As I said, this code segment introduces two new functions for calculating Fibonacci numbers using C-style arrays, with a particular focus on the function for memoization.
 Instead of using an `std::unordered_map` to store the results of previously computed Fibonacci numbers, the memoization function `cArray_fibonacci_memo` uses two arrays: `found` and `memo`.
-The `found` array is a boolean array that tracks whether the Fibonacci number for a specific index has already been calculated, while the `memo` array stores the calculated Fibonacci values.
+The `found` array is a boolean array that tracks whether the Fibonacci number for a specific index has already been calculated, while the `memo` array stores the calculated Fibonacci values[^1].
 The function checks if the result for the given $n$ is already computed by inspecting the `found` array.
 If it is, the function returns the value from the `memo` array.
 If not, it recursively computes the Fibonacci number, stores the result in the `memo` array, and marks the `found` array as true for that index.
 To be completely honest, this idea of using two arrays comes from [this site]([URL](https://cp-algorithms.com/dynamic_programming/intro-to-dp.html)).

 The `cArray_fibonacci_tabulation` function, on the other hand, implements the tabulation method using a single C-Style array `dp` to store the Fibonacci numbers up to the $n$th value.
 The function initializes the base cases for the Fibonacci Sequence, with `dp[0]` set to $0$ and `dp[1]` set to $1$.
 It then iterates from $2$ to $n$, filling in the `dp` array by summing the two preceding values.
 This iterative approach avoids the overhead of recursive calls, making it more efficient for larger values of $n$.